AndreyGorev09/MyDiplomTeachMeSkills/readme.md

 ## Setting the allowed hosts
 * include all urls at the ALLOWED_HOSTS in settings.py - [*]

-## Heroku install config plugin
-* heroku plugins:install heroku-config

-### Sending configs from .env to Heroku ( You have to be inside tha folther where .env files is)
-* heroku plugins:install heroku-config
-* heroku config:push -a

-### To show heroku configs do
-* heroku config
-(check this, if you fail changing by code, try changing by heroku dashboard)

 ## Publishing the app
 * git add .